 FACTS AND LOCATION

 The Pleiades cluster contains more than 1,000 stars, not including unresolved spectroscopic binary stars.
-Up to 14 stars in the cluster are visible to the naked eye in good viewing conditions.
+Up to 14 stars in the cluster are visible to the unaided eye in good viewing conditions.
 The estimated mass of the cluster is equal to 800 solar masses.

 M45 also contains a significant number of brown dwarfs; they are believed to constitute up to 25 percent of all the stars in the cluster, but as they generally have less than 8 percent of the Sun’s mass, the brown dwarfs in M45 contribute less than 2 percent to the total mass of the cluster.